ehirvi/tictactoe-web/README.md

 ## Description

 Play a game of Tic-Tac-Toe with your friend remotely.
-Create a new game, send the invite code to them and they will use it to join your game session.
+Create a new game, send the invite code to your friend and they will use it to join your game session.

 ## Preview